‘Full plate’ of voter worries for new Georgia elections head

 SAVANNAH, Ga.
-(AP) — The Republican elected to oversee Georgia’s elections for the next four years says he’s got “a full plate” to deal with following contentious midterms focused on security concerns with aging voting machines and allegations that some voters faced unfair obstacles at the polls.
+(AP) — The Republican elected to oversee Georgia’s elections for the next four years will inherit an office tasked with replacing the state’s aging electronic voting machines, ensuring security flaws that exposed voters’ personal information to potential hacks have been patched and dealing with several lawsuits that allege voter suppression marred the 2018 midterms.

-Brad Raffensperger will take over as secretary of state in January after winning a runoff Tuesday.
-The race gained attention after GOP Gov.-elect Brian Kemp, who stepped down as secretary of state after the November election, was accused by Democrats of suppressing votes.
+“We are moving forward as fast as we can,” Brad Raffensperger said Wednesday, acknowledging the big workload he faces as Georgia’s next secretary of state.
+“It’s a full plate.”

-Raffensperger told The Associated Press on Wednesday that problems at the polls were “relatively minor” overall and “there was no concerted effort of any suppression whatsoever.”
+The Republican state lawmaker won a runoff election Tuesday to become the state’s new elections chief, defeating former Democratic congressman John Barrow.
+Their race gained unusual attention after GOP Gov.-elect Brian Kemp, who stepped down as secretary of state the day after the November election, was loudly criticized by Democrats for overseeing his own election and accused of suppressing votes to improve his odds of winning — allegations Kemp strongly denies.

-He said he would like to replace Georgia’s paperless electronic voting system in time for municipal elections next year.
+Perhaps the biggest challenge Raffensperger will face: restoring the rattled confidence of Georgia voters.

 Most Read Nation & World Stories